What is CovidLife?

 We’ve designed surveys to understand the effects of the COVID-19 measures on people’s health and well-being.
 Find out more about our surveys here.

 The coronavirus (COVID-19) pandemic is on everyone’s minds.
 The rules are changing over time until the pandemic is in check.
 Every person and each household will experience the effects differently.
 Some will cope well, others won't.
 For this reason, we felt it was important to understand the full impact of the pandemic.

 Long-term, we want to understand how people are feeling and coping with the impact of COVID-19 .
 We share our results as widely as possible and encourage researchers to use our data.
 Our results can help support future research and inform and influence health policy.

 Similarly, we invited young people to take part in TeenCovidLife .
 We invited young people aged 12-17, living in Scotland, to take part.
 We wanted to know how the pandemic had affected their school and home life.
 You can find our first set of results here:

 We also released a second survey to see if there were any changes over time and the results can be found in the link below:

-We were also excited to launch our final survey of 2020, RuralCovidLife.
-It was created to understand how COVID-19 measures affected the health and wellbeing of people living in rural Scottish communities.
+RuralCovidLife was created to understand how COVID-19 measures affected the health and well-being of people living in rural Scottish communities.
 The questions were tailored and designed by people from rural communities.
 We did this to make sure we asked about topics relevant to our volunteers.
 Our results have been published here:

 If you need any support during the COVID-19 pandemic, you may find the collection of support links below helpful to you: